Complications of Pregnancy

 Amniotic fluid complications

 Too much or too little amniotic fluid in the sac around the fetus may be a sign of a problem with the pregnancy.
-Too much fluid can put too much pressure on the mother’s uterus, leading to preterm labor.
-It also can cause pressure on the mother’s diaphragm.
+Too much fluid can put too much pressure on the pregnant person’s uterus, leading to preterm labor.
+It also can cause pressure on the pregnant person’s diaphragm.
 This can cause problems breathing.
 Fluids tend to build up in cases of uncontrolled diabetes, a multiple pregnancy, incompatible blood types, or birth defects.
 Too little fluid may be a sign of birth defects, growth retardation, or stillbirth.

 Bleeding in late pregnancy may be a sign of a placental problem, a vaginal or cervical infection, or preterm labor.
 Women who bleed in late pregnancy may be at greater risk of losing the fetus and bleeding a lot.
 Tell your healthcare provider right away if you have bleeding at any time during the pregnancy.